Cart

 Real Name: Arthur Henry Baker

 Highly influential producer/dj/remixer/musician (drummer, percussionist), born April 22, 1955 in Boston, Massachusetts.
-He is best known for his work with artists such as Afrika Bambaataa & Soulsonic Force, Planet Patrol, and the British group New Order.
+He is best known for his work with artists such as [a=Afrika Bambaataa], [a=Planet Patrol], and the British group [a=New Order].

 Baker began working as a DJ in Boston in the mid 1970s, where he played early disco and soul for the early Boston club scene alongside famed local DJs including John Luongo and Jimmy Stuard.
 He had little patience for DJing, saying in an interview: "[If] I didn't get a good reaction on a record, I'd just rip it off, break it up and throw it on the dancefloor."
 In 1977 he turned to production with the Hearts Of Stone project, released on the Canadian Disco 1 label.
-He also was part of the group North End in Boston, releasing two well-regarded 12"s, respectively on West End and Emergency Records.
+He also was part of the group [a=North End] in Boston, releasing two well-regarded 12"s, respectively on West End and Emergency Records.

 In 1981, Baker moved to New York, where he continued as a producer, working with Michael Jonzun and Maurice Starr on several releases for the Posse Records label.
 He also worked with Joe Bataan, Larry Wu, Tom Moulton, Jo Bisso, and his then wife Tina B by the start of the 1980s, which would be his most prolific and influential decade of work.
-He was especially well known for his association with The Latin Rascals who did edits on many of Baker's productions through the 1980s, including Hall and Oates and The Rolling Stones.
+He was especially well known for his association with [a=The Latin Rascals] who did edits on many of Baker's productions through the 1980s, including Hall and Oates and The Rolling Stones.

-Following these successes, Baker came to the attention of British alternative dance group New Order, which asked him to produce its songs "Confusion" and "Thieves Like Us" (and Baker can be seen prominently in the music video of the former).
+Following these successes, Baker came to the attention of British alternative dance group [a=New Order], which asked him to produce its songs "Confusion" and "Thieves Like Us" (and Baker can be seen prominently in the music video of the former).
 The 12-inch single "Confusion" was a crossover hit on the U.S. dance charts, and established a relationship between Baker and the band that has continued for more than 20 years.
 This also set a precedent for rock-style bands to produce dance records and remixes, which have now become commonplace.

 In 1984, the New York-based Baker worked with Philadelphians "Hall & Oates" as mix consultant on their album Big Bam Boom, and the result was a markedly urban and electronic sound for the duo.
-Baker co-wrote the opening instrumental, "Dance On Your Knees," with Daryl Hall.
+Baker co-wrote the opening instrumental, "Dance On Your Knees," with [a=Daryl Hall].
 He also remixed that song and the album's other three chart hits: "Out Of Touch," "Method Of Modern Love," and "Possession Obsession."

 In the 1990s, following a break from production for some years, Baker moved to London, and established a chain of successful bars—The Elbow Rooms—across the city.
 He also owns the Tiny Robot restaurant and The Starland Social Club members bar in London, located in Notting Hill.
 He continues to work as a DJ and producer.

-Total: 32
+Total: 33

-PRICE Image Title Artist Genre Style Label Year Country Format Condition Comment
+PRICE ImageTitle Artist Genre Style Label Year Country FormatConditionComment

 $10 Listen Up Listen Up Listen Up Electronic, Funk / Soul, Hip Hop, Pop Garage House, House Qwest Records 1990 US 1 x 12", Maxi-Single, 33 ⅓ RPM VG+/VG+